jmmnn/ICT4SD.github.io/_posts/2016-09-27-Project_RapidAssesment.markdown

 Applications
 ------------

-- This project will result on web applications to accelerate the delivery of work done by international agencies for development such as UNDP.
-For instance, the Rapid Integrated Assement studies being carried out in more than 40 countries by UNDP in the next year, see for example [RAPID INTEGRATED ASSESSMENT – BHUTAN SDG PROFILE] (https://undg.org/wp-content/uploads/2016/06/RIA_Bhutan_Key_Observations-18.12.2015.pdf)
+This project will result on web applications to accelerate the delivery of work done by international agencies for development such as UNDP.
+For instance, the Rapid Integrated Assement studies being carried out in more than 40 countries by UNDP in the next year, see for example:

+[RAPID INTEGRATED ASSESSMENT – BHUTAN SDG PROFILE] (https://undg.org/wp-content/uploads/2016/06/RIA_Bhutan_Key_Observations-18.12.2015.pdf)

 Project Team
 ------------

+This team includes staff members of the United Nations Development Programme who provide background and detailed information about their methods for rapid integrated assesments.

-** The project is seeking a leading partner.
+The project is seeking a partner for implementing text analytics and machine-learning techniques for automation of these documentary assesments.